DesireMungezi/Assignment-Git-GitHub-/README.md

 _**What is a Respository?**_ for me i would say a respository is a piece memory or space used to store data( <sup>Project files</sup> ), a history of changes are documented and kept.

 *Cloning*
-	-This is a duplication of a file with an intension of making it local, so that it can be used easily e.g in a code editor like [Visual Studio Code](https://code.visualstudio.com/).
+	-This is a duplication of a file with an intension of making it local, so that it can be used easily e.g in a code. editor like [Visual Studio Code](https://code.visualstudio.com/).

 ### Branches and forks